 Notes

-I make life easy by buying pre-cubed butternut squash, either at Whole Foods or at the supermarket.
-It usually comes in small plastic containers.
-If you buy it whole, make sure you have a sharp chef's knife and work carefully as you cut it into cubes.
+I make life easy by buying pre-cubed butternut squash.
+If you buy it whole, use a sharp knife and work carefully as you cut it into cubes.

-If using frozen butternut squash cubes, microwave them according to the package directions and drain well.
+If using frozen butternut squash cubes, microwave them according to the package directions (make sure they are very tender) and drain well.

-Using the food processor is the easiest method, but you can use a potato masher or even a fork if you don't mind some elbow grease and a slightly lumpier consistency.
+Using the food processor or blender is the easiest method, but you can use a potato masher or even a fork if you don't mind some elbow grease and a lumpier consistency.

 To ensure a thick mash, drain the squash well after microwaving it, and don't skip the grated Parmesan - it acts as a thickener in addition to adding flavor.